 Historical Item Information Available Alarm configuration The alarm's property and scope appear in their respective fields.
 The unique identifier for the current alarm instance.
 Each alarm instance is assigned a unique instance ID by its associated NerveCenter Server.
 Detail for each alarm instance The list near the bottom of the window displays a line for each transition.
-Each line includes the following: Name of the trigger that caused the transition.
-Origin and destination states. • Poll, mask or alarm that triggered the transition.
-Node whose agent caused the transition. • Severity of the final state.
-Sequence of transitions for the instance.
+Each line includes the following: • Name of the trigger that caused the transition.
+Origin and destination states. • Poll, mask or alarm that triggered the transition. • Node whose agent caused the transition. • Severity of the final state. • Sequence of transitions for the instance.
 The 20 most recent transitions are listed in order of occurrence.
-Transition activity By selecting each entry in the list in order and watching the transitions change to red, you can follow along as the transitions lead to the current state of the alarm.
+Transition activity By selecting each entry in the list in order and watching the transitions change to red, you can follow along as the transitions lead to the current alarm state.
 Transition configuration Double-click the transition whose configuration you want to view.
 You can view the origin and destination states, the trigger that caused the transition, and any associated actions.
 State severity Double-click the state whose severity level you want to view.
-Associated NerveCenter objects When you select an entry in the list, the Node , Poll , Mask , or Alarm buttons are enabled, as applicable, for each instance associated with one or more of these objects.
+Associated NerveCenter objects When you select an entry in the list, the Node , Poll , Mask , or Alarm buttons are enabled, for each instance associated with one or more of these objects.
 Click a button to view the related node, poll, mask, or alarm definition.
-From a Node Definition window, you can reset alarms, ping a node, or obtain system information about the node.
 Notes Select the Notes button to view notes about the alarm.
 Counters Select the Counters button to see the names of any counters used in the alarm, along with the set value of each.